PavanKumarCCB-001/WebAppScanner/README.md

 ## Web Application Vulnerability Scanner

-A Python-based web application vulnerability scanner that detects common vulnerabilities in Web Applications like — XSS, SQL Injection, and CSRF issues — with a modern Flask web interface.
+A Python-based Web application vulnerability scanner that detects common vulnerabilities like — XSS, SQL Injection, and CSRF issues — with a modern Flask web interface in Web Applications .

 ---

 ### Features

-- **Automated website crawling** using requests and BeautifulSoup.
+- **Automated Website crawling** using requests and BeautifulSoup.
-- **Active vulnerability testing** (XSS, SQL Injection, CSRF token checks) for forms on each page.
+- **Active Vulnerability Testing** (XSS, SQL Injection, CSRF token checks) for forms on each page.
-- **Modern, responsive web UI** (Bootstrap 5 + custom CSS).
+- **Modern, Responsive web UI** (Bootstrap 5 + CSS).
 - **Scan history saved to disk** (JSON) for persistent reports.
 - **Severity-level reporting** for all discovered vulnerabilities.